nene/sql-parser-cst/README.md

 Note that the above AST is missing the following information:

 - comments
+- whitespace (e.g. where the newlines are)
 - case of keywords (e.g. whether `AS` or `as` was written)
 - whether an identifier was quoted or not (and with what kind of quotes)
-- whether an expression is wrapped in parenthesis or not.
+- whether an expression is wrapped in additional (unnecessary) parenthesis.

-In contrast, this CST parses produces the following concrete syntax tree, which preserves all this information:
+In contrast, this CST parser produces the following concrete syntax tree, which preserves all of this information:

 ```json
 {